 And my top picks for travel backpacks are:

-The only downside is that, when fully packed, the Kelty Redwing slightly too large to pass as a carry-on on most international airlines.
-But the upsides far outweigh this in my opinion!
+The only downside is that, when fully packed, the women's Kelty Redwing is slightly too large to pass as a carry-on on most international airlines (and the 50L version would definitely be, as well).
+But the upsides far outweigh this in my opinion; get a backpack cover and check that baby if you need to.

 Backpacks aren't suitable for everyone or every trip, though.
 (And, to be honest, I've used a backpack only twice since 2013!)
 Sometimes a bag with wheels really is more convenient and therefore more ideal to travel with.

 When rolling bags are ideal: I go for a rolling bag or suitcase for any trip when I know I won't need to carry my belongings for long distances or need to lift them over my head.
-They're best-suited to more developed destinations where you won't be pulling them over uneven ground or up/down lots of stairs.
+They're best-suited to destinations where you won't be pulling them over uneven ground or up/down lots of stairs, and instances when you want to check a bag.
 I've used rolling bags all over Europe, the US, and even New Zealand.

 My favorite wheeled bags are: